Blog

 Why Spreadsheets Are Holding Your Business Back

-Every piece of data, from a customer's email to their last purchase date, has a specific, logical home.
-This structure is what prevents the data duplication and messy inconsistencies that plague even the most carefully managed spreadsheets.
+Think of spreadsheets as stacks of paper on your desk.
+At first it's manageable, then it becomes a disorganized pile where finding one piece of information is a chore.
+A database is more like a smart digital filing cabinet: every piece of data, from a customer's email to their last purchase date, has a logical home.
+That structure is what prevents the duplication and inconsistencies that plague even carefully managed spreadsheets.

 The Hidden Costs of Disorganization